My Quiet Kitchen

 • In a large food processor with an S blade (I use a 14-cup Cuisinart), process the pumpkin seeds for about 10 seconds or until finely chopped.

 • Spoon the warm cauliflower mixture into the food processor.
 Let it run for about 15 seconds, then check the consistency.
 Taste and decide whether to add the rice vinegar and/or more hot sauce.
-(We like it with ½ cup + 2 Tbsp hot sauce.)
+(We like it with ½ cup + 2 tablespoon hot sauce.)

 Note: the dip is meant to have some texture from the veggies and seeds.
 We're not trying to get it completely smooth.